Nao-Y1996/flatlib/README.md

 # flatlib

-Flatlib is a python library for Traditional Astrology.
+This is forked repository of [Flatlib]([https://pypi.python.org/pypi/flatlib]) library for Traditional Astrology.

 ```python